 One of the consequences of youth homelessness is being forced to withdraw from school.
 In some cases, the contributing factors that led to a young person’s homelessness also had an impact on their school success.
 In other words, they were already at risk of dropping out.
 In other cases, school may not have been affected.
 However, when homelessness results in an individual having to leave their community, dropping out of school becomes an even more likely result, regardless of school performance to that point.

-For homeless families, ensuring that children stay in school is often a struggle.
-Homeless families are often forced to move to family shelters that are a great distance from their communities.
+For families experiencing homelessness, ensuring that children stay in school is often a struggle.
+Families experiencing homelessness are often forced to move to family shelters that are a great distance from their communities.
 Children have no other option but to enrol in a new a school, and because of the poverty facing such families, they are at a disadvantage in obtaining a good education.
 While most Canadians would agree that all children and youth should have access to a good education, the experience of homelessness and poverty makes this difficult, if not impossible.

 Some of the barriers to education include: